probcomp/programmable-vi-pldi-2024/README.md

 just table_1
 ```

-**Using `poetry` to run experiments directly**

 ## Notes on artifact evaluation

 > Some of the results are performance data, and therefore exact numbers depend on the particular hardware.
 In this case, artifacts should explain how to recognize when experiments on other hardware reproduce the high-level results (e.g., that a certain optimization exhibits a particular trend, or that comparing two tools one outperforms the other in a certain class of cases).

 For our submission to PLDI, our hardware was a Linux box with a Nvidia RTX 4090, and an AMD Ryzen 9 5950X.
 We also ran our experiments on a Linux box with an Nvidia Tesla V100 SMX2 16 GB, and an Intel Xeon (8) @ 2.2 GHz.
-The high-level claims of our paper (that we provide a sound denotational account of variational inference, and that our system enables rapid iteration over new gradient estimation strategies for variational inference) are hardware independent.
+The high-level claims of our paper (that we provide a sound denotational account of variational inference, and that our system provides automation to support exploration of new gradient estimation strategies for variational inference) are hardware independent.

 In both experiment environments, we observed the same order of magnitude speed up on epoch training sweeps for our JAX implementation of gradient estimators over Pyro.